Day One - A Hidden Relational Superpower

 Types of Invalidation

-There are many ways we can, intentionally or not, invalidate others.
-This list contains a few of the most common:
+There are many ways we can unintentionally or intentionally invalidate others.
+This list highlights some of the most common ones.

-- Changing the subject- When we hear someone sharing an experience, it’s natural to relate it to our own experience.
-The problem comes when we change the subject from what someone has shared with us to what we want to say to them.
+- Changing the subject – When we hear someone share an experience, it’s natural to relate it to our own.
+The problem occurs when we shift the focus from what someone has shared to what we want to say.
 This is what happens in the second example above.

-- Advice-giving- It’s too easy to fall into the trap of advice-giving when someone seeks our validation.
+- Advice-giving – It’s too easy to fall into the trap of giving advice when someone seeks our validation.
 If someone is sharing a problem or frustration, it’s natural to want to “fix it.”
 This is what happens in the third example above.
-Great listeners focus on validating rather than fixing and only advise if asked.
+Great listeners focus on validating rather than fixing, and only offer advice if asked.

 How to Validate